Buying your first home.

 There are a couple of different ways you can purchase a property.
 Traditionally it’s been by private sale or private treaty as it’s also known, however auctions are becoming more commonplace now too.
 Whether the sale is via auction or private sale will depend on which method the vendor believes will achieve the best price for them.

-It’s recommended that as a minimum you negotiate the contract to be conditional upon building and pest inspections, and also finance approval.
+It’s recommended that you negotiate the contract to be conditional upon building and pest inspections, and also finance approval.

-Engage a solicitor or conveyancer to complete all the property searches and prepare the documentation for the transfer of the property into your name.
-Your bank and legal representative will then arrange ‘settlement’ with the vendors representatives.
+Your bank and legal representative will then arrange ‘settlement’ with the vendors’ representatives.
 It’s important to ensure in the lead up to settlement that you have money available to pay your upfront costs as well as any balance of deposit.

 Other government fees include registration fees for changes to the Land Titles register.
 Again, these differ from state to state but your legal rep or financier will be able to provide you with specific information.
 Your solicitor/conveyancer will charge for their time and recover any costs they incur, such as property searches.